aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/ico/_index.md

 ﻿---
-title: Convert from ICO to other supported formats using Aspose.Imaging for Java
+title: Convert from ICO(Windows icon) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/ico
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from ICO to other formats using Java platform
+description: Aspose.Imaging API can easily convert from ICO(Windows icon) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from ICO format using Aspose.Imaging for Java" h2="Convert from ICO image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from ICO format using Aspose.Imaging for Java" h2="Convert from ICO(Windows icon) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from ICO images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from ICO(Windows icon) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from ICO format to other available formats using Aspose.Imaging for Java.
+The ICO file format is an image file format for computer icons in Microsoft Windows.
+ICO files contain one or more small images at multiple sizes and color depths, such that they may be scaled appropriately.
+In Windows, all executables that display an icon to the user, on the desktop, in the Start Menu, or in Windows Explorer, must carry the icon in ICO format.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}